TottoMoe/SocialNetworkAPI/README.md

 ## Usage Information

-- If you would like to view a video on walkthrougth the application demonstrating, please go to my [Usage Video](https://drive.google.com/file/d/1bP6JR2H7vEN2iMqOTMKtOulUTPMW0jO9/view)
+- If you would like to view a video on walkthrougth the application demonstrating, please go to my [Demo Video](https://drive.google.com/file/d/1bP6JR2H7vEN2iMqOTMKtOulUTPMW0jO9/view)

 ---